-We may use x-rays (radiographs) during a wellness exam to diagnose potential problems before they become serious.
-In addition to typical x-ray use for bones, we routinely use x-rays to help identify the cause of other problems, rule out possible problems, or provide a list of possible causes.
+We may use radiographs ("xrays") during a wellness exam to diagnose potential problems before they become serious.
+In addition to typical use of radiographs to assess bones, we routinely use radiographs to help identify the cause of other problems, rule out possible problems, or provide a list of possible causes.

 We are proud to offer digital radiology (x-rays that are captured digitally rather than on film).
 This state-of-the-art technology allows us to provide you with a quicker diagnosis for your pet.
 Plus, it uses less radiation than traditional x-rays.